gloryofrobots/arza/README.md

 ```

 ### Single dispatch
-Single dispatch based on protocols(interfaces, traits) became popular in many modern languages (Clojure, Elixir, Golang.
-Rust)
+Single dispatch based on protocols(interfaces, traits) became popular in many modern languages (Clojure, Elixir, Golang, Rust)
 Such system usually consists of types and protocols.
-Protocols consists of one (zero) or more methods
+Protocols consists of one (zero) or more generic functions
-Protocol (all it's methods) can be implemented for specific type.
+Protocol (all it's generics) can be implemented for specific type.
+One such implementation called method.
 Protocol methods usually dispatch on first argument.

 **Clojure example**